South Florida’s Red-Hot Housing Market Icing Out Potential Buyers Who Can't Compete With Investors

 “The real estate market right now, as is common knowledge, is a sellers market.
 Maybe for the last year and a half it has been difficult for most buyers to break out in the market – one we have very low inventory.
 And Miami Gardens is one of those hot spots – 33056, 33169, 33179,” said Woods.

-As for Shepard, he says despite the obstacles he’s not giving up on his dream of being a homeownerMORE NEWS: Al Capone’s Miami Mansion Sells For $15.5M
+As for Shepard, he says despite the obstacles he’s not giving up on his dream of being a homeownerMORE NEWS: Cancer Specialist Shares What To Learn From Florida First Lady Casey DeSantis' Breast Cancer Diagnosis

 “The more I save, the more I make the market is kinda out pacing it so options are just slim still there is no reason to stop,” added Shepard.